phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Electromagnet

+The electromagnet is also a "Hollywood" model, based on a coil magnet.
+See details in `Electromagnet` and `CoilMagnet`.

 ### Coil

+The same coil implementation (`Coil`) is used for both the pickup coil and the electromagnet coil.
+The concept of "current amplitude" is fundamental to understand the sim model.
+It is described in model.md and in `Coil`.

 The most complicated part of the sim may be `Coil.createCoilSegments`.
 It creates an ordered `CoilSegment[]` that describes the shape of the coil, and the path that electrons follow as they flow through the coil.
 So that objects (bar magnet, compass,...) may pass through the coil, CoilSegments are designated as belonging to either the foreground layer or background layer of the coil.

-The Java version also implemented collision detection, so that some (but not all) objects collided with the coil.
-The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coil.
+CoilSegments also describe the path that electrons follow as they flow through the coil.

 ### Pickup Coil

-PickupCoil is a "Hollywood" model.
-See PickupCoil.ts.
+`PickupCoil` is also a "Hollywood" model, and implements Faraday's Law.
+It includes a number of parameters for calibrating the behavior of the coil.
+See especially `calibrateEMF`.

 ### Class hierarchy